Vimalraj-svr/BiteSpeed/readme.md

 The service exposes an API endpoint for identifying repeated user contacts.
 Refer to the API Documentation for details on the available endpoint.

+To check the status of the site click [Live Check](https://bitespeed-1xxc.onrender.com/).
+You can access the endpoint here: https://bitespeed-1xxc.onrender.com/identify.

 ## API Documentation

 POST **/identify**